nerdynoah/nerdynoah/README.md

 # Hi there gamers 🐦

+I am the one and only, Nerd!
+I am currently writting many different laungauges.
 <!--
 **nerdynoah/nerdynoah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.